michironoaware/AliisRPCMaker/README.md

 - [Last Beta v1.0.1 (Windows) (Portable)](https://github.com/RexAliis/AliisRPCMaker/releases/download/v1.0.1/windows32-x64-portable.zip)

+# How to Support

+This project is not for profit, however if you want to support in some way you can always give the repository a star!

 ## About
 This is my first project using technologies like typescript and electron so it is very likely that the code is not very consistent, I accept any suggestion as long as it is not with the intention of implementing personal practices or to correct things when it is not necessary.